 Preference will be given to applicants with first or upper second class honours, but consideration will also be given to students with a lower second class honours who provide a strong portfolio and evidence of personal development.

 Applicants must submit a portfolio as part of the application process.

 Please note whilst you can enter our MArch (Part II) programme without previously passing RIBA (Part I), if you wish to practice in the UK you will need to satisfy the requirements of the RIBA by passing the RIBA Part I and Part III exams.

 Applicants whose first language is not English require IELTS 6.5, TOEFL 90 (Internet-based), or equivalent.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.

 The UK Border Agency (UKBA) has rules for international students regarding minimum English language requirements.

-UK students should consult the NHS website for bursary opportunities.scholarships, studentships, bursaries and other funding is available from our database.
+Students should consult their employers for sponsorship opportunities.More information on scholarships, studentships, bursaries and other funding is available from our database.

 For further information please contact:

-This programme is within the subject area of Linguistics, Speech and Language Sciences.
+This programme is within the subject area of Architecture, Planning and Landscape.